HiltonRoscoe/GlossaryMD/vvsg_living_glossary.md

 A [device](#device) that improves or maintains the capabilities of people with disabilities (such as no vision, low vision, mobility, or cognitive).
 These devices include headsets, keypads, software, sip-and-puff, and voice synthesizers.

 ## <a name="asymmetriccryptography"></a>asymmetric cryptography
 Encryption system that uses a public and [private key](#privatekey) pair for cryptographic operation.
-The [private key](#privatekey) is generally stored in a user’s [digital certificate](#digitalcertificate) and used typically to encrypt or digitally sign data.
+The [private key](#privatekey) is generally stored in a userâ€™s [digital certificate](#digitalcertificate) and used typically to encrypt or digitally sign data.
 The [public key](#publickey) is used typically to decrypt the data or verify its digital signatures.
 The keys could be used interchangeably as needed, that is, a [public key](#publickey) can be used to encrypt data and the [private key](#privatekey) can be used to decrypt the data.

 ## <a name="audioformat"></a>audio format
 A display format in which [ballot](#ballot) options and other information are communicated through sound and speech.